harshilp2930/ayush-bridge-interoperability/README.md

 npm run start
 ```

+Environment

+- Ensure backend URL points to your local or deployed API for search/subscription.

 ## Configuration Notes

 - CORS is enabled for cross-origin access from Vercel
 - Static files served via WhiteNoise in production
 - Default auth: JWT (SimpleJWT) through dj-rest-auth
+- Swagger UI served at /swagger/ and /api-docs/
+- OpenAPI schema served at /api/schema/

 ## Contributing